If you cannot find the answer to your question below, please e-mail email@example.com.

 Five of us in a graduate program in real estate studies want to form a team.
-Our undergraduate degrees are in three different real estate−oriented disciplines: planning, landscape architecture, and architecture.
+Our undergraduate degrees are in three different real estate−oriented disciplines: planning, architecture, and landscape architecture.
 Does that qualify as a multidisciplinary team?

 Yes.
 Students enrolled in joint- and dual-degree programs must choose which of the programs they are representing on the team.
 That decision is entirely up to the students and team members.